 These amazing chewy peanut butter cookies truly are the best I’ve ever had.
 They’re thick, soft and chewy and full of creamy peanut butter and Reese’s peanut butter chips.
 You won’t be able to eat just one!

 The word “best” can get thrown around a lot, but these thick and chewy peanut butter cookies truly are the best I’ve ever had.
-I went through many recipe tests to nail the perfect chewy peanut butter cookie and finally nailed it.
+I went through many recipe tests to nail the perfect chewy peanut butter cookie and finally did it.
 They are similar in flavor to my classic peanut butter cookies but the texture is a bit different.

 What makes them so special?
 They are THICK–but when you break them open, they’re soft and chewy and have the perfect balance of salty and sweet.
 They’re also loaded with Reese’s peanut butter chips which really adds to the flavor.
 These remind me of cookies you’d find in a bakery: they’re larger than standard cookies and absolutely gorgeous!
 And if you’re planning on shipping holiday cookies this year, these babies a perfect option because they’re sturdy, thick, and have an excellent shelf life.

 What kind of peanut butter should I use for chewy peanut butter cookies?